Our Power Sources

 To learn more, see the following:

-- Watch a video about the use of clean, renewable hydropower in the U.S.
+- Watch a video about the use of clean, renewable hydroelectric energy in the U.S.

-Tacoma Power produces or buys electricity from a number of different resources.
-We are providing you with information about the fuel used to generate the electricity you used in 2019, the most recent numbers available.
+Tacoma Power produces or buys electricity from a number of resources.
+We are providing you with information about the fuel used to generate the electricity you used in 2020, the most recent numbers available.

 The State of Washington requires that electric utilities provide this information to customers on a regular basis.
 The Washington State Department of Commerce, Energy Office, publishes the information, based on reports from electric utilities.
 View the report online here.